SoccerMaster: A Vision Foundation Model for Soccer Understanding: Related Work

-\textbf{Visual soccer understanding} involves diverse tasks~\cite{cioppa2024soccernet2024challengesresults, giancola2025soccernet2025challengesresults}, while early research predominantly focuses on building specific expert models to individually address particular tasks, such as athlete detection~\cite{Vandeghen2022SemiSupervised, SoccerNet-GSR}, tracking~\cite{cui2023sportsmot, prtreid}, jersey number recognition~\cite{SoccerNet-GSR, balaji2023jersey}, camera calibration~\cite{gutierrez2024pnlcalib, falaleev2024enhancing}, event classification~\cite{SoccerNet, SoccerNetv2}, commentary generation~\cite{densecap, rao2024matchtimeautomaticsoccergame, GOAL, youling} and foul recognition~\cite{held2023vars, held2024XVARS}.
-This fragmented paradigm inevitably increases the exploration cost in the soccer understanding domain.
+\textbf{Soccer visual understanding} involves diverse tasks~\cite{cioppa2024soccernet2024challengesresults, giancola2025soccernet2025challengesresults}, while early research predominantly focuses on building specific models to individually address particular tasks, such as athlete detection~\cite{Vandeghen2022SemiSupervised, SoccerNet-GSR}, tracking~\cite{cui2023sportsmot, prtreid}, jersey number recognition~\cite{SoccerNet-GSR, balaji2023jersey}, camera calibration~\cite{gutierrez2024pnlcalib, falaleev2024enhancing}, event classification~\cite{SoccerNet, SoccerNetv2}, commentary generation~\cite{densecap, rao2024matchtimeautomaticsoccergame, GOAL, youling} and foul recognition~\cite{held2023vars, held2024XVARS}.
+This fragmented paradigm inevitably increases the exploration cost in soccer understanding.
 Although recent work~\cite{rao2025socceragent} has attempted to leverage multimodal large language models~(MLLMs) to handle multiple tasks simultaneously, they only focus on semantic-level tasks such as question-answering.
-These limitations inspire us to build \textbf{SoccerMaster}, a vision foundation model for the soccer domain that can unify spatial perception and semantic reasoning tasks in soccer within a single framework.
+These limitations inspire us to build \textbf{SoccerMaster}, a vision foundation model for the soccer domain that can unify fine-grained spatial perception and high-level semantic reasoning tasks in soccer within a single framework.